Hope & Help Together motivated by greater sense of urgency to support immigrants

 Preparing for a new administration

-When the Trump administration came back into power last November, Hope and Help Together began to prepare for what they knew was coming.
+When the Trump administration came back into power last November, Hope & Help Together began to prepare for what they knew was coming.
 It was then that they put together the Know Your Rights seminars as well as advocacy training for community members to learn how they could support immigrants who would soon be vulnerable to the administration’s aggressive deportation policies.
 That training involves education about immigration laws, how to talk to others about newcomers and how to advocate for them.

 “We suddenly did see an uptick in people who were asking for support to connect with legal assistance,” Haskell says.
 “So as far as the needs of newcomers in our organization, the focus has been, ‘I need a lawyer.
 Who can I work with?’